 What happens when you get caught with edibles in an airport?

-The answer depends on the airport where your get caught.
+The answer depends on the airport where you get caught.
 At LAX, the Airport Police Division will not detain a person if they do not exceed the authorized amount in their possession, up to 28.5 grams.
 Massachusetts law permits one ounce of cannabis possession.
 But the law explicitly states that you can’t consume cannabis by smoking, ingesting edibles, or vaping in public or on federal property.
 However, the TSA may contact the Massachusetts State Police if they find your edibles during an airport security check at Boston Logan International Airport.

 A few airports, like Harry Reid International Airport in Las Vegas, have ‘amnesty boxes’ where visitors can clear out cannabis without facing any consequences.
-Cannabis remains illegal in all areas of some airports, including Denver International Airport.
+Cannabis remains illegal in all areas of some airports, including Denver International Airport

 Tip: O’Hare International Airport and Midway International Airport are the other airports that feature amnesty boxes.